yellow-type-foundry/fonternate/README.md

 ## Customization

-### Adding New Fonts
-The extension includes a curated list of popular Google Fonts.
-To add more:
+### Font Weight Suffixes
+The extension supports standard font weight suffixes.
+To modify available weights:
-1. Edit `src/utils/chrome.ts`
+1. Edit `src/utils/fontUtils.ts`
-2. Add fonts to the fallback array in `loadGoogleFonts()`
+2. Update the `FONT_WEIGHTS` object or `getAvailableWeightSuffixes()` function
 3. Rebuild the extension

 ### Custom OpenType Features
 To add support for additional OpenType features:
-1. Update the `FontSettings` interface in `src/types/index.ts`
+1. Update the `AppState` interface in `src/types/index.ts`
-2. Add the feature to the default settings
+2. Add the feature to the default settings in `src/utils/chrome.ts`
 3. Update the UI components to include the new feature
+4. Update the content script to apply the feature

 ### Styling
-The popup uses Tailwind CSS.
+The popup uses Tailwind CSS with custom CSS.
 Customize the design by:
 1. Modifying `tailwind.config.js`
 2. Adding custom classes in `src/popup/popup.css`
 3. Updating component styles